Submission FC Light Gi Review

 The pants are very thin, but I didn’t have any issues with dropped seams or with tearing.
 I could not find information anywhere about the exact weight of the pants, but they’re a lighter ripstop than some of my others, I would guess them to be in the 8-10 oz range.
 While the fabric is very light, all of the seams are reinforced with 1″ padding, which is something that I haven’t seen on any other pants.
 These pants will be good for a long time unless they tear through the actual fabric, because the seams aren’t going anywhere.

-While some people are belt look snobs, I didn’t have any trouble with the Submission Light’s 2 belt loops.
+While some people are belt loop snobs, I didn’t have any trouble with the Submission Light’s 2 belt loops.
 The pants are just a bit larger than my other gi pants as well.
 For contrast, they’re about an inch longer and a half inch wider in the thigh compared to my Justgipants gi pants.

 Rolling Performance